 Fortunately for us, a new crop of tools have emerged to help us rise to this challenge.
 While one might argue that these tools suffer from the selfsame problem they assist us in solving — viz, the tools themselves are every bit as nascent and emergent as the infrastructural paradigms they help us gain visibility into — strong community interest, community driven development and an open governance model do a lot to promote the sustainability and development of these tools.

 In addition to a surge in open source tooling, SaaS tooling modeled along the lines of Google, Facebook and Twitter’s internal tools have emerged to address the real need felt by the the early adopters of cloud native paradigms.
-Given how far both categories of tools have evolved in recent years, we now have an embarrassment of riches to choose from when it comes to tooling.
+Given how far both categories of tools have evolved in recent years, we now have a veritable smorgasbord of choices.

 Decision Making in the Time of Cloud Native